primesearch/mfaktc/README.txt

 # 8 .plan #
 ###########

-0.21
+0.22
-- merge "worktodo.add" from mfakto
+- merge "worktodo.add" from mfakto <-- done in 0.21
-- check/validate mfaktc for lower exponents
+- check/validate mfaktc for lower exponents <-- done in 0.21
 - rework debug code
 - fast (GPU-sieve enabled) kernel for factors < 2^64?